CesarDiazFaes/CardsGame/README.md

 # CardsGame
-A Javascript cards game. find all the matching pairs of cards.
+HTML + Javascript cards game.
+Find all the matching pairs of cards.